 Palau’s phenomenally scenic Rock Islands rise out of a vast serene lagoon like huge emeralds floating on a cerulean sea.
-Our unique snorkeling and kayaking expedition in this astonishing setting—a journey we pioneered more than 15 years ago—brings you to dramatic outer reef walls teeming with massive schools of fish (it’s been called an “underwater Serengeti”), to rare old-growth coral gardens and salt-water waterfalls, and to hidden marine lakes surrounded by high limestone walls first discovered by our expert Trip Leaders.
-Our elegant private camps, tucked away on isolated beaches, offer special access to this enchanting paradise, along with delightful barbecues, blazing sunsets, and absolutely amazing stargazing.
+Our unique snorkeling and kayaking expedition, a journey we pioneered—and still unmatched in the region—brings you to dramatic outer reef walls teeming with massive schools of fish (it’s been called an “underwater Serengeti”), to rare old-growth coral gardens and salt-water waterfalls, and to hidden marine lakes surrounded by high limestone walls, which were first discovered by our expert Trip Leaders.
+Our private camps, tucked away on isolated beaches (we have exclusive permission to camp here), offer special access to this captivating paradise, along with delightful barbecues, sunrises and sunsets beyond the imagination, and wonderful stargazing.

 This was the trip of a lifetime—over the top wonderful!
 Every day the trip became more interesting and amazing.
 I still wake up dreaming I am in my kayak!
 I have never had so much fun in my entire life.